mayrajeo/lulc_ml/README.md

 Classwise F1-scores compared to CLC2018 labels for Kaakonkulma region vary between over 0.85 (Fields and water bodies) to 0.12 for grasslands.
 Micro average for F1-scores is 0.7 and macro is 0.58, so there is still much to improve.
 Keep in mind though, that CLC2018 labels are not 100% accurate, but rather only 70-80% accurate.

-Example classifications are from this area:
+Example classifications are from this area (image from ESA, processed by SYKE):

 ![kaakonkulma](images/area.png)